charlesshook/raspberrypi-humidity-temperature-sensor/README.md

   git clone https://github.com/charlesshook/raspberrypi-humidity-temperature-sensor.git
   ```

 Then you are going to need to edit the config file in the /data folder.
+Enter in your Mariadb information.
 To generate a UUID you can go to: https://www.uuidgenerator.net/

 ## Usage
 Inside the project folder on the Raspberry Pi run: